underscore-finance/underscore-technical-docs/core/Hatchery.md

     _appraiser: address,
     _ledger: address,
 ) -> bool:
-    return False  # Always returns False
+    return True  # backwards compatibility (legacy wallets)
 ```

 Trial funds functionality has been removed.
-This function exists only for backwards compatibility with legacy wallets.
+This function exists only for backwards compatibility with legacy wallets and always returns `True`.

 ## Security Considerations